• Skip to main content

 The cisterns we have mentioned in this post were the main cisterns that supply water to the Great Palace, Hippodrome, Hagia Sophia and to several official buildings in Constantinople.
 For those who want to know more about this, here is a great documentary released by Byzantium 1200.

-Theodosius Cistern entrance fee is 150 Turkish Lira as of 2023.
+Theodosius (Serefiye) Cistern entrance fee is 650 Turkish Lira as of 2025.
 The ticket price includes the light show you can watch inside.
-Since the Theodosius Cistern (aka Serefiye Sarnici) is not affiliated with the Ministry of Culture and Tourism, the Istanbul Museum Pass is not valid in this museum.
+Museum Pass Istanbul is not valid in Theodosius Cistern.
+The information on the ticket price was last updated on December 1, 2024.

-The Istanbul Museum Pass, a product of the Ministry of Culture and Tourism, is not valid in museums run by the Istanbul Metropolitan Municipality.
+The Museum Pass Istanbul, a product of the Ministry of Culture and Tourism, is not valid in museums run by the Istanbul Metropolitan Municipality.
 The other museums in this category are the Basilica Cistern, the Miniaturk Museum, the Panorama 1453 Museum and the Tekfur Palace Museum respectively.

-Theodosius Cistern opening hours are between 09:00 in the morning to 19:00 in the evening.
-The last light show in the cistern starts at 18:00.
+Theodosius (Serefiye) Cistern opening hours are between 09:00 in the morning to 19:00 in the evening as of 2025.
 The museum can be visited every day of the week.
-This information was last revised on January 4, 2023.
+Information on visiting hours was last updated on December 1, 2024.

 Since there is a light show in the cistern, visitors are taken every hour.
 If you go at a random time, you may have to wait at the door until visitors are admitted during the show time.
 For example, if you are going to visit the cistern for the light show at 10:00, it is recommended to be there around 9:50.
 However, if you go at 9:30, you may have to wait for half an hour.